 You must take life expectancy risk into consideration along with very prudent asset withdrawal rates, so that you do not find yourself out of money and out of options.

-Too many families needlessly lose everything they have.
-Don’t let that be you.
-If you need help paying the overwhelming cost of long term care, give our office a call at 800-310-3100.
+If you’re ready to start getting your estate in order and secure your assets for the “worst-case” scenario, please give our office a call at 630-585-5200 or 800-310-3100.
 Your first consultation is absolutely free.
 We’ll let you know what steps you need to take, right now, to protect yourself and your family.
-Call now, because when you’re out of money, you’re out of options!
+Call now.

 Rick L. Law, Attorney, Estate Planner for Retirees.

 Rick was named the #1 Illinois elder law estate planning attorney by Leading Lawyer Magazine.
 He has been quoted in the Wall Street Journal, AARP Magazine, TheStreet.com, and numerous newspapers and articles.
 Rick is the lead attorney for Law Elder Law, LLP, focusing in Estate Planning, Guardianship, and Nursing Home Solutions.
 His goal is to give retirees an informed edge when it comes to dealing with an uncertain future.
 Get flexible retirement strategies that work during good times and bad, plus information on how you can save your home and assets from being used to pay for long term care.
-Appointments available in Chicago, Aurora, Oak Brook, Schaumburg, and Joliet.
-Call 800-310-3100 for your free consultation now!
+Conveniently located off I-88 across from the Aurora Premium Outlet Mall.

 To avoid going broke in retirement, income investments must be maximized and total annual withdrawals from both stock and bond portfolios cannot exceed a paltry 4 percent per year.
 If withdrawal rates are held to 4 percent, then the accumulated principal stands a 90 percent chance of lasting through a 30-year retirement.

 Unfortunately, most people choose to withdraw assets during their retirement based on two false assumptions: